reaial/visual-argument-2021spring/BLMidea.md

  - black and white
  - hands covering a mouth
  - hanging
- - this is America " kendrick "
+ - flag

 I almost think now after working on this a little bit, that it is a less is more argument.